Benjamin A. Poore: Later career

 Beginning in April 1918, Poore commanded the 7th Infantry Brigade, a subordinate command of the 4th Division that completed its organization and training at Camp Greene, North Carolina.
 He led this command until the end of the war, and acted as commander of the division for two weeks in August 1918 and then again for nine days in October.
 Poore took part in numerous engagements, including the Second Battle of the Marne and the Meuse–Argonne offensive.
 After the Armistice of November 11, 1918 ended the war, Poore led his brigade during the occupation of the Rhineland.

-After the war, Poore returned to his permanent rank of colonel and commanded the 1st Infantry Regiment at Fort Sam Houston.
+After the war, Poore returned to his permanent rank of colonel and commanded the 1st Infantry at Fort Sam Houston.
 On December 21, 1921, he was promoted to permanent brigadier general and assigned to command the 4th Infantry Brigade, a 2nd Division unit based at Fort Sam Houston.
 From 1924 to 1925, Poore commanded the 12th Infantry Brigade, a subordinate command of the 6th Division based at Fort D. A. Russell, Wyoming.
 In October 1925, Poore was promoted to major general and assigned to command Seventh Corps Area at Fort Omaha, Nebraska.
 He left the army in June 1927, after reaching the mandatory retirement age of 64.